correabuscar/sandbox/README.md

 ## Authors

-Currently almost everything (all functions, files, text) in this repository are made by me @icanrealizeum and I've dedicated this repository to public domain.
+Currently almost everything (all functions, files, text) in this repository are made by me @xftroxgpx and I've dedicated this repository to public domain.

 This readme is originally from: https://github.com/davispuh/CLI-Console/blob/master/README.md